ToddHoff/ToddHoff.github.io/_posts/2016-06-27-Accessing-Your-Laptop-Behind-Comcast-a-Gateway.markdown

 and it probably won't cost much because you are using your existing DNS service.

+# Becoming Your Own Proxy

+In the version instead of using Nginx your process acts as a proxy.
+If you are using node then there's http-proxy module that gets the job done.
+If using express you just start a http and https web server.
+Then the https forwards requests on to http.

+Advantage: this approach simplifies operations in that you just have one process to wortty about,

+Disadvantage: using a separate process offloads work from your node server.
+Since node is single threaded shedding work off to different processes means your node process can spend more time doing your work instead of the proxy work.

 # Supporting SSL

 If your service must support https then you can: